awsdocs/amazon-sagemaker-developer-guide/doc_source/notebooks-run-and-manage-metadata.md

 ## Get Notebook Metadata<a name="notebooks-run-and-manage-metadata-notebook"></a>

-Jupyter notebooks contain optional metadata that you can access through the Amazon SageMaker UI\.
+Juypter notebooks contain optional metadata that you can access through the Amazon SageMaker UI\.

 **To view the notebook metadata**